opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sinks/opensearch.md

 OpenSearch Serverless collection sinks have the following limitations:

-- You can't write to a collection that uses VPC access.
+- You can't write to a collection that uses virtual private cloud (VPC) access.
 The collection must be accessible from public networks.
 - The OTel trace group processor doesn't currently support collection sinks.

 ### Creating a pipeline role